chesapeakeripper/chesapeakeripper/README.md

     c+h only if fandom or friend !!

+    btw sorry if ive like ,, never been online anymore, i have a reallyyyy rough schedule

     ------------------------------------------------DNI list--------------------------------------------------------
     1. anyone with hateful ideologies: racists, homophobes, xenophobes
     2. pro/dark shippers